philtipping31/DH-Bakes/README.md

 The Tutor Team at CI were invaluable during this project, helping me with various issues and problems I faced along the way.

 My mentor Daisy for always providing good advice, letting me know how to improve and always being helpful, I could not have done it all without your support!

+My Fiance for always giving me that extra push when I needed it and for always telling me to stick with it.